jblakley/ScannerEKSQS/README.md

 Roles-->Create Role-->EKS-->Permissions-->Next-->Next.
 ```

 Name the role 'eksServiceRole'.
+Make sure you attach 'AmazonEKSClusterPolicy' and 'AmazonEKSServicePolicy' to the role.
 This only needs to be done one time for the account.

  2. Have your AWS account information and credentials at hand.